bensquire/carelinelive-interview-task-backend-reporting/README-BEN.md

                            └──────────────────────────────┘
 ```

+#### Middleware

+The authentication and authorisation middleware are as you would expect in a restful API, simply checking if a user can
+access the system and what they can access within the system.
+In a similar the manner the "entity existence" middleware
+would check if a specific a resource exists, in this scenario that could be a company,

+The "Query Parameters Validation Middleware" would be similar to what was implemented in Phase 1, all be it much more
+thorough.
+I'd anticipate having a separate validator per feature, possibly using traits to share common validation
+patterns between features.

+Ultimately by the time the request gets to the controller, we should have confidence in users right to access
+the data and that what they're requesting is viable.

 #### Controller Structure

 Each controller (or method within a single controller), will be responsible for collating the data for a single feature.